 dotnet-restore - Restores the dependencies and tools of a project.

 In order to restore the dependencies, NuGet needs the feeds where the packages are located.
-Feeds are usually provided via the NuGet.config configuration file; a default one is present when the CLI tools are installed.
-You can specify more feeds by creating your own NuGet.config file in the project directory.
-Feeds can also be specified per invocation on the command prompt.
+Feeds are usually provided via the NuGet.config configuration file.
+A default configuration file is provided when the CLI tools are installed.
+You specify additional feeds by creating your own NuGet.config file in the project directory.
+You also specify additional feeds per invocation at a command prompt.

-For dependencies, you can specify where the restored packages are placed during the restore operation using the
+For dependencies, you specify where the restored packages are placed during the restore operation using the

 .nuget/packages directory in the user's home directory on all operating systems (for example, /home/user1 on Linux or C:\Users\user1 on Windows).